 Infections that cause food poisoning

-There are several types of infection that can lead to food poisoning compensation claims.
+Several types of infection can lead to food poisoning compensation claims.
 Some are more common than others.
 The list includes:

 This condition is often referred to as the winter vomiting bug.
-While it’s mainly spread by contact with somebody who’s already contaminated, it can be spread by food as well.
+While it’s mainly spread by contact with someone who’s already contaminated, it can be spread by food as well.

 Food poisoning claims could be possible if you’ve suffered because of any of the above.